Steps to Applying:

 Good to Know:

-- Routine requests, replacement materials, changes in colors, and requests where there are established criteria and/or guidelines are reviewed by AS staff in conjunction with the MVF Design Consultant.
+- Routine requests, replacement materials, changes in colors, and requests where there are established criteria are reviewed by AS staff in conjunction with the MVF Design Consultant.
 This in-house review takes place once per week, on Thursdays.
 Applications received by close of business (5 p.m.)
 Tuesday will be reviewed the following Thursday.
 The time between submission of application and receipt of a decision letter varies based on the complexity and completeness of the application, but our average turnaround time is 10 business days for applications reviewed in-house.
 Residents are welcome to contact the MVF office for an update on their application’s status.

-- Major projects, more complex applications, or applications for which there are not clear guidelines or criteria will be reviewed by the Architectural Review Board (ARB).
+- Major projects, more complex applications, or applications for which there are not clear criteria will be reviewed by the Architectural Review Board (ARB).
 The homeowner will be notified if their application is being forwarded to the ARB for review, and they will receive an invitation to attend the meeting.
 The ARB meets the first Wednesday of each month.
 The application deadline for review at the meeting is 5 p.m. the Tuesday 2 weeks prior to the ARB meeting.

 - No work may begin or installations may take place until the homeowner has received written approval from MVF.